robinagandhi/swa/slides/lecture-5/include/code-for-software-se.md

 - CVEs use Common Platform Enumeration (CPE) to identify affected products and packages.
 [Search Engine](https://nvd.nist.gov/vuln/search)
 - Total CVEs: [NVD Dashboard](https://nvd.nist.gov/general/nvd-dashboard)

+???
+In addition to private vulnerability databases maintained by organizations and tool vendors, the National Institute of Standards and Technologies or NIST also maintains an authoritative database of CVEs.
+This is called the National Vulnerability Database.

+The NVD offered advanced search features and download formats for vulnerability information.
+It has has a nice dashboard to see the dynamic status of the number of vulnerabilities being reported and their severity.

+Vulnerabilities also use a Common Platform Enumeration Scheme to quickly search vulnerabilities in specific vendor products.
+For example you can use a CPE URL to uniquely reference a particular software product and its version.

+Starting in 2019, the NVD database started to consistently link vulnerabilities to related common weaknesses using CWE IDs.

 ---

 # Visual Recap
 ![relationships](images/CVE-CWE-CAPEC.png)

+???
+Here is a summary of the state-of-the-art knowledge bases today that make the "badness of code" measure-able.
+Weaknesses are attacked by Attack Patterns, which in turn confirm the presence of vulnerabilities.
+Vulnerabilities are realizations of Weaknesses that are exploitable.

+In your semester projects or any software assurance project that involves reviewing code, it is important to translate your findings into corresponding weakness and attack pattern definitions.
+This mapping will help you measure the "badness" of your codebase that can be discovered using manual or automated code review.
+The amount of "badness" that can be discovered is directly proportional to the quality of the manual or automated tools for code review.

 ---
 class: middle
 # Secure Coding Guidelines

+???
+We saw many efforts to make the "badness" of code measureable.
+What about measuring "goodness"?
+Secure coding guidelines provide recommendations for defensive coding practices that minimize security side-effects.

 ---
 class: middle